calcalbrad/EnhanceTest/README.md

 10. Go into each test file and change the System.getProperty value to the location of the ChromeDriver on your computer

 ## Running the Program
 Right click on the testng.xml file and select run and the test suite should show up in the console.
-It will also open Chrome to certain
+It will also open Chrome to the web pages listed on the tests so that it can grab test components from the website.

 ## Future Works
 * While it does test all the requirements, I would prefer it if it were to test the API calls by creating an XML document within the Java file which I could test.
 However, since this caused me a lot of issues, I decided to just test the XML document as a String.
 This probably introduces some code smells and is defiently not best practice so would need to be fixed for future use.